 Note where you put up your posters and remove them after your pet is found.
 No one likes litter, and you may even be fined for leaving them up too long.

 Flyers can include more detail than posters, as they will most often be read by someone who is holding it in their hand.
 Include the same info as on the poster: general description, location lost, and your contact info.
 These can be printed on regular size printer paper to be handed out or posted.
-To make it easier, you can print one at home then make a lot of copies at any store with a copy machine.
-Petbond has a free and easy to use template where you just fill in the blanks, save and print.
+If you want to make a large number of copies you can send the file to your local print shop or an online printing service.
+Here are links to three free and easy to use templates where you just fill in the blanks, save and print.

 You can give a more detailed description of your pet or the circumstances around how he went missing.
 Just keep it relevant to the search.
 I recommend including the text, “Do not chase!
 Call me immediately,” or something to that effect.
 Folks who mean well may try to catch your pet if they see him, and this can backfire, scaring him into hiding or out into traffic.
 I have seen dogs hit by cars due to people chasing and trying to catch them.